bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 ### INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md
 Manually install the new Linux kernel onto the Seagate Central.

-### INSTRUCTIONS_INSTALL_WITH_SAMBA_FIRMWARE_UPGRADE.md
-Install the kernel as part of an easy web management based firmware upgrade process that also upgrades the samba server at the same time.

 ## Details
 This project's main goals are

 * Develop a new and modern version of the Linux kernel for Seagate Central.
 * Make the installation as seamless as possible.
-* Allow users to keep using the existing Data volume.
+* Allow users to keep using the existing 64K page formatted Data volume.
 * Allow users to continue using the Seagate supplied services.

 The hope is that by providing a modern kernel to replace the old